dahlia/fedify/docs/manual/actor.md

 ### `preferredUsername`

 The `preferredUsername` property is the bare handle of the actor.
-For the most cases, it is okay to set the `preferredUsername` property to the string taken from the `handle` parameter of the actor dispatcher.
+For the most cases, this is set to `username` property to the `User` database record.

 ### `name`